 The Storytelling Fellowship programme is a core element of the InterAct Network.
 It aims to harness the power of stories to learn from, and address, the human aspects of the diffusion of new technologies in industry.
 These human aspects include themes such as:

-After receiving training in digital storytelling and sharing their own stories, Storytelling Fellows will act as advocates in their wider constituencies, facilitating their own workshops and gathering more stories that will be hosted on a dedicated online environment designed to provide actionable insights to business.
+After participating in a digital storytelling workshop and creating their own digital story, Storytelling Fellows will act as advocates in their wider constituencies, facilitating their own workshops and gathering more digital stories that will be hosted on a dedicated online environment designed to provide actionable insights to businesses.

 |Ongoing online peer review of stories||November 2022 – February 2023|

 |Shaping the future – considering next steps||March 2023|

 |International Digital Storytelling conference (optional)||June 2023|

 Storytelling Fellowships will last for 9 months, starting in September 2022.

 • participate in a workshop to learn how to create their own digital stories that can be shared